deskflow/deskflow/.github/ISSUE_TEMPLATE.md

 ---BEGIN HELP---

+For example:

+Server: exampleOS 10.13
+Client: Foobar XP

-Use this only for raising bugs.
+Note: Please use this issue tracker only for raising bugs.

 - Feature requests: https://symless.com/forums/forum/18-feature-ideas/
 - Technical support: https://symless.com/contact/customer-support?help-option=GitHub

-Remember to delete the "# README & DELETE #" sections.

-First, we'll need to know your OS versions, here's how you find that out:

-- Windows: Press `Windows+R` and type `winver`, then press return
-- Mac: Open the Apple menu (top left of the screen) and click `About this Mac`
-- Linux: Copy and paste the output of this command: `$ cat /etc/issue`

-It's very important that you distinguish which is the client and which is the server.
+It's very important that you distinguish which operating system is the client and which is the server.
 The server is the computer that the mouse and keyboard are shared from.

-e.g.:

-Server: exampleOS 10.13
-Client: Foobar XP
+Remember: Delete the `# README & DELETE #` sections (including `---BEGIN HELP---` and `---END HELP---`).

 ---END HELP---